 When you leave Lewis & Clark, we hope you will think of Portland as your first American home!

-AES provides free airport or hotel pickup for incoming students before the semester begins.
+AES provides free airport or hotel pickup for on-campus incoming students before the semester begins.
 If you arrive in Portland before the arrival and check in date for the semester, make plans to stay in a hotel.
 Be sure you make reservations before you arrive.

 There are several great housing options for AES students:

 - Off Campus.
 AES students may also rent a house or apartment off-campus.
-The AES office can send you a list of local apartments to get you started with your search.
+Rooms in a shared housing situation can start at $600 per month.
+A studio or one-bedroom apartment can start at $900, three-bedrooms can start at $1400.
+Some single rooms are furnished; most apartments are not furnished.
+Utilities may be a separate charge.The AES office has prepared a list of local apartment to get you started with your search.

 - Homestays.
 A homestay is a unique opportunity to practice English, learn about U.S. culture and family life and share your own culture.
 If you are interested in living with a host family, contact ANDEO.
 ANDEO is a non-profit organization that finds American homes for international students.
 An ANDEO homestay includes a private room, all meals, easy access to public transportation, airport pickup from Portland International Airport, orientation materials and support from ANDEO staff.